-Bipolar disorder used to be known as manic depressive disorder or manic depression.
-It's a serious mental illness, one that can lead to risky behavior, damaged relationships and careers, and even suicidal tendencies if it's not treated.
+Bipolar disorder, also known as manic depressive disorder or manic depression, is a serious mental illness.
+It's a disorder that can lead to risky behavior, damaged relationships and careers, and even suicidal tendencies if it's not treated.

 Bipolar disorder is characterized by extreme changes in mood, from mania to depression.
 Between these mood episodes, a person with bipolar disorder may experience normal moods.